 Name of site & Ref Distance from local community (size in ha) Demonstrably special to a local community?
 Local in Character and not an extensive tract of land?
-1. Village Hall, Bowling Green, Tennis Club In village Existing village infrastructure, Local bowling clubs and tennis clubs exist and use these facilities.
-Bowling club and tennis club already exists, an important communal facility for the parish associalted with the village hall.
-2. St. Lawrences School Field, Jepps Avenue In Village Preservation of existing school playing field Not extensive, a contained piece of open space enjoyed by children at school 3.Forest Grove and Jepps Avenue green space and wildlife corridor In village This space combines the local green spaces in recent developments and links them with a wildlife corridor includes the new play area on Forest Grove.
-This space already exists as green space in recent housing developments, this nomination links the existing spaces with a narrow wildlife corridor.
-4. St. Lawrence's Church Cemetery and regimental graves In village Existing village green space and infrastructure at threat from adjacent developments to the Boars Head public house and car park.
-Contained piece of land which adds to the character and historic past of Barton 5.
-St. Marys and St. Andrews school playing field, Station Lane In village Preservation of existing school playing field Not extensive, a contained piece of open space enjoyed by children at school 6.
-St. Marys Church and Cemetery, Station Lane In village Preservation of land surrounding St. Mary's church and cemetery Contained piece of land 7.
-King George Playing Field, Station Lane In village Existing playground and sports facilities requiring preservation.
+1. St. Lawrences School Field, Jepps Avenue In Village Preservation of existing school playing field and amenity value as a local green space on the main road through the village. piece of open space enjoyed by children at school.
+2.Forest Grove and Jepps Avenue green space and wildlife corridor In Village This space combines the local green spaces in recent developments and links with a wildlife corridor.
+Includes the new play area on Forest Grove. housing developments, this nomination links the existing 3.
+St. Lawrence's Church Cemetery and regimental graves In Village Existing village green space and infrastructure at threat from adjacent developments to the Boars Head public house and car park.
+Preservation of land as a valuable historic churchyard. • 4.
+St. Marys Church and Cemetery, Station Lane In Village Preservation of land surrounding St. Mary's church and cemetery and open green space between Barton and Newsham.
+Contained piece of land.
+5. King George Playing Field, Station Lane In Village Existing playground and sports facilities and the importance this provides as open green space between the settlements of Barton and Newsham.
 Playground and sports facilities already exist although the sports pitch would benefit from some improvement.